sigii1992/Bookmark-manager/README.md

 So that I can save a website
 I would like to add the site's address and title to bookmark manager

+### User story 3
+As a user
+So I can see see can store bookmark data
+I want to add a bookmark to Bookmark Manager

 Domain model for first user story: